hulotte/Hulotte/README.md

 $ ./vendor/bin/hulotte init
 ```

+This command will install basics files and folders.
+It also install App module.

 ## License
 The Hulotte framework is licensed under the MIT license.
 See [License File](LICENSE) for more information.